ImagingLectures/Quantitative-Big-Imaging-2021/Projects/Presentations.md

 - If you permit reconding your presentation and uploading on youtube

 Also:
-- Upload Preliminary slides to switch drive share.
+- Upload Preliminary slides to switch drive share folder ProjectPresentations/Preliminary.
 It should be clear from the file name who uploaded the file.

 ## Presentation